la10736/rstest/README.md

     assert_eq!(expected, async_sum(a, b).await);
 }
 ```

-Currently only `async-std` is supported out of the box.
+Currently, only `async-std` is supported out of the box.
 But if you need to use
-another runtime that provide it's own test attribute (i.e. `tokio::test` or
+another runtime that provide its own test attribute (i.e. `tokio::test` or
 `actix_rt::test`) you can use it in your `async` test like described in
 [Inject Test Attribute](#inject-test-attribute).